A massive analysis of Gibson J-45s from the 1940s to the 1960s. This is truly a comprehensive guide to the J-45!

 NECK: Mahogany

-- No cracks; in very good condition for a vintage instrument
+- It is crack-free and in very good condition for a vintage item.

 -A strap pin has been added to the neck heel.